 Like many royal families facing the eye of the media, the Spanish royal family cut back on their spending habits.
 They need approval from the Spanish parliament on the numbers; however, they continue to live in the Zarzuela Palace on the outskirts of Madrid.
 Sitting on the Monte de El Pardo hill, the palace has been the official residence of the Spanish monarchs since 1975.
 Although King Felipe reportedly forbade members of the Spanish royal family in accepting extravagant gifts as it would “compromise the dignity of the institution.”

-In Spanish royalty, almost all women were Her Royal Highness the Infanta, a title that traces back to the 1200s.
+In the Spanish royal family, almost all women were Her Royal Highness the Infanta, a title that traces back to the 1200s.
 Infanta Sofía, second in line to the Spanish throne, was also named after her paternal grandmother, Queen Sofía.